How to Secure a Mortgage with Collections

 Stability

 Mortgage lenders also look at how long you have been at your job.
-Lenders prefer borrowers with a stable job history because it provides them reassurance that they’ll have a reliable income.
-It’s usually difficult to get a mortgage if you’re on probation.
-If you’re considering a job change, it’s best not to do it before securing a mortgage.
+Lenders prefer borrowers with a stable job history because it reassures them that they’ll have a reliable income to support their mortgage payments.
+It’s usually difficult to get a mortgage if you’re “on probation” when you’re starting work at a new job.
+If you’re considering a job change, it’s best not to do it shortly before attempting to secure a mortgage.

 Down Payment